dk546/nl-grocery-aggregator/README.md

 - **AI Health Coach** (optional): Get AI-generated insights about your basket (requires `OPENAI_API_KEY`)

 ### Recipes & Ideas
+- **Meal Planning Hub**: Transform recipes into a weekly meal plan with integrated shopping and health tracking
 - **Modern 3-Column Grid Layout**: Beautiful image-based recipe cards in a 3-column grid (up to 9 recipes per view)
 - **Recipe Images**: Each recipe displays a curated image from the assets directory
 - **Category Chip Bar**: Quick filter buttons at the top (All, Quick, High protein, Vegetarian, Budget-friendly, Family, Healthy)